How to watch the Met Gala red carpet and what to know about the fashion event of the year

 The attendees:

-Vogue never wants the guest list to leak out in advance, but the discourse surrounding this year’s event is the that it’s going to be filled with (gasp) influencers.
+Vogue never wants the guest list to leak out in advance, but the discourse surrounding this year’s event is that it’s going to be filled with (gasp) influencers.

 “I’ve been told that a lot of influencers are on the guest list,” one talent agent complained to Page Six last month, while another added, “Personally, I don’t think the Met is cool anymore. … It’s gone from super prestigious to [being] full of influencers.”
 (This prompted another source to counter, “Any of the old guard who are complaining simply didn’t get invited — it’s just sour grapes.”)